WELCOME

 What to Expect:

 28-week participation.
-24-week period receiving Relugolix CT
+24-week period receiving relugolix combination-therapy (Myfembree®)

 9 total study visits (4 in-person, 5 phone/virtual)